Ackee-Blockchain/trident/README.md

 Here's a test of [turnstile program](examples/turnstile/programs/turnstile/src/lib.rs).Currently there are few compulsory step you need to follow:

 - Import of the `trdelnik_client` crate.
-- Create an empty test and annotate it with the `trdelnik_test` macro (as shown bellow).
-- Run `makers trdelnik test` in order to generate a `program_client` crate (containing an auto generated code for easy invocation of instructions of your program)
+- Run `makers trdelnik build` in order to generate a `program_client` crate (containing an auto generated code for easy invocation of instructions of your program)
 - Add `program_client` crate into your `Cargo.toml` and import it to the test (as shown bellow).
 - Now you can easilly invoke instructions of your program and do whatever you want in your test.
 - After you are finished with your tests run `makers trdelnik test` and check the results.